-- In the 1990s Sonic had "way past cool" as his catchphrase in Sonic SatAM.
-This was carried over to Archie Comics' Sonic the Hedgehog.
+- In the 1990s Sonic had "way past cool" as his catchphrase in Sonic the Hedgehog (SatAM).
+This was carried over to Sonic the Hedgehog (Archie Comics).
 Along with most of his other Totally Radical qualities, this has been abandoned over time.

-- In the old days Wonder Woman would say "Suffering Sappho!"
-This was writer Charles Moulton's tongue-in-cheek Take That! to Moral Guardians who claimed she was secretly a lesbian, and it fell out of use when Moulton left the book.
+- In the old days, Wonder Woman would say "Suffering Sappho!"
+This was writer William Moulton Marston's tongue-in-cheek Take That! to Moral Guardians who claimed she was secretly a lesbian, and it fell out of use when Marston left the book.
 She had about a half dozen similar exclamations that lasted her throughout the Silver Age, though, including "Great Hera!", "Thunderbolts of Jove!", "Neptune's Trident!", and "Shades of Pluto!"
-Nowadays she is more likely to say "Great Hera!" or "Holy Hera!"
+Nowadays, she is more likely to say "Great Hera!" or "Holy Hera!"

-- Cars 3: Lightning doesn't use his catchphrase "Ka-chow!" (or variations or it) once throughout the film.
+- Cars 3: Lightning doesn't use his catchphrase "Ka-chow!" (or variations of it) once throughout the film.